|

 History:

-An experimental Dempster sign from 1977.
-In all likelihood, this sign was never actually installed.
-Note the incorrect address coordinates (they're actually 1300N 800W) and the arrow (later an indication that the station has two exits; early in the use of KDR-style signs, it was also used when a station had only one). |
+An experimental KDR-type Dempster sign from 1977.
+Note the address coordinates that are different from the KDR signs later installed (1300N 800W) and the arrow (later used only at stations with more than one exit; early in the use of KDR-style signs, it was also used when a station had only one). |

 The Dempster station was proposed for closing in 1991 as part of a long list of possible service cuts -- including the closure of 23 "L" stations -- presented by the then-cash strapped CTA to save money.
 The entire service reduction package, which then-CTA Chairman Clark Burrus called, "drastic... devastating and draconian," would have saved the CTA $20 million in operating costs.
 Ultimately, only some of the cuts were enacted and the Dempster station was allowed to remain open in exchange for reduced agent hours.